alan-turing-institute/AutisticaCitizenScience/project-management/FocusGroups/FocusGroup-SummaryReview-Guidelines.md

 * Researcher: R

-#### Connection to Autism
+#### Expertise by lived experience

-Quotes from people with a personal connection to autism are marked with a bold capital letter:
+Quotes from people wiho are experts by experience of autism are marked with a bold capital letter:

 * Autistic person: **A**
 * Parent of an autistic person: **P**